hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: Numerical Illustration

 \section{Numerical Illustration}

 The objective of this section is to showcase applications of the integrated software framework discussed in previous sections via a step-by-step implementation procedure.
 We focus on comparing the performance of several MCMC methods available in the software framework.
 For the illustration we first revisit the model problem considered in~\citet{VillaPetraGhattas21}, an inverse problem of reconstructing the log-diffusion coefficient field in a two-dimensional elliptic partial differential equation.
-We then consider a nonlinear $p$-Poisson problem in three-dimension for which the forcing term of a natural boundary condition is inferred.
-In this section, we summarize the Bayesian formulation of the example problems and present numerical results obtained using the proposed software framework.
-The accompanying Jupyter notebook provides a detailed description of the hIPPYlib-MUQ implementations; see \href{https://hippylib2muq.readthedocs.io/en/latest/tutorial.html}{https://hippylib2muq.readthedocs.io/en/latest/tutorial.html.}
+We then consider a nonlinear $p$-Poisson problem in three dimensions for which the parameter field in a Robin boundary condition is inferred.
+In this section, we summarize the Bayesian formulation of the example problems and present numerical results obtained using the proposed software framework, hIPPYlib-MUQ version 0.2.0 that builds on hIPPYlib version 3.1.0 with FEniCS version 2019 and MUQ version 0.3.0; see \url{https://hippylib2muq.readthedocs.io/en/latest/installation.html} for the software installation instruction and its dependencies.
+The accompanying Jupyter notebook provides a detailed description of the hIPPYlib-MUQ implementations; see \url{https://hippylib2muq.readthedocs.io/en/latest/tutorial.html}.
+Additional examples, including some with hierarchical models, can also be found at \href{http://muq.mit.edu}{muq.mit.edu}.